c-justin/Google_Data_Analytics_Capstone_Cyclistic_Case/README.md

 The trip count for members remains relatively consistent, holding throughout the weekday and slightly tapering off on the weekends.
 For casual riders, we observe a rider count significantly lower that remains steady from Monday to Thursday, picking up on Friday, heavily picking up and crossing over on Saturday, and tapering off on Sunday.

 #### Hour of Day
 In the last chart, we examine the rider count based on the hour of the day when a trip starts.
-Member usage picks up starting at 5 am, peaks twice, once at 8 am and again at 5 pm, and tapers off at 10 pm.
+Member usage picks up starting at 5 am, peaks twice, once at 8 am and again at 5 pm and tapers off at 10 pm.
 For casual members, we observe a steady increase in the number of trips beginning at 5 am, peaking at 5 pm, then dropping off significantly by 8 pm.

 ####  Key Insights
 From the above time frames, we gather that both types of members are greatly affected by seasonality, with the highest trip count occurring in July.
 The rider count by day of the week is reflective of the typical Monday-to-Friday commute.
 Usage by casual riders is fairly consistent throughout the week with a crossover on Saturdays, most likely as a result of leisure activities.
 Trip count by the hour of the day for members is in line with the typical 9 am to 5 pm work schedule, observing peaks at 8 am and 5 pm.